Correia-jpv/fucking-awesome-angular/README.md

 * [ng-draw-flow](https://github.com/taiga-family/ng-draw-flow) - A library for creating interfaces based on displaying data as nodes.
 It allows you to create both simple diagrams and complex editors for building customised charts and graphs.
 * [sequential-workflow-designer](https://github.com/nocode-js/sequential-workflow-designer) - Customizable no-code component for building flow-based programming applications or workflow automation.
 Zero external dependencies.
 * [ngx-hierarchy](https://github.com/rushik1992/ngx-hierarchy) - Angular Component Module for Vertical or Horizontal Hierarchy/Tree View with flexible dynamic template design and controls.
+* [ngx-relationship-visualiser](https://github.com/Rudgey84/ngx-relationship-visualiser) - A D3 force-directed-graph, implemented in Typescript for Angular, generates a visualisation graph with customisable link lengths and multiple labels between nodes.
+The graph can handle new data that will update lines, nodes, links, and path labels.

 #### Cookies